A land without a people for a people without a land: Use of the phrase by Jewish Zionists

+Use by the Jewish National Fund

+The Jewish National Fund (JNF) was founded in 1901 to purchase land in Palestine for Jewish settlement, and remains a major participant in that endeavor.
+For many years, the slogan was used by the JNF in its fund-raising.
+For example, in 1908 a plea for donations in the Austrian newspaper Jüdische Zeitung said "We Zionists have created an institution in the Jewish National Fund whose goal is 'the acquisition of the land without a people—for the people without a land.'"
+Later examples include Jüdisches Volksblatt, 1928, Detroit Jewish News, 1954 and 1955 ("It has restored the land without a people to the people without a land."), and The National Jewish Post and Opinion, 1961.

+Use by the State of Israel

+On the 10th anniversary of its independence, Israel presented a pavilion at the 1958 Brussels World's Fair.
+The design of the exhibits was chosen by a committee of prominent Israelis led by David Hacohen and approved by the government.
+After passing through the entrance way, visitors traversed the "corridor of exile" (פרוזדור הגלות).
+On the right wall was a mural by Naphtali Bezem with the words "A land without a people" in French, Dutch and English, above an impression of the land as desolate and "destroyed".
+On the left wall was written "A people without a land", featuring destruction by the Romans, expulsion from Spain, and the Holocaust.
+No achievements by Jews in the Diaspora were mentioned.

 Assertions that it was not a Jewish Zionist slogan

 Historian Alan Dowty quoted Garfinkle that the phrase was not used by Zionist leaders other than Zangwill.

 Diana Muir argued that the phrase was nearly absent from pre-state Zionist literature, writing that, with the exception of Zangwill, "It is not evident that this was ever the slogan of any Zionist organization or that it was employed by any of the movement's leading figures.
 A mere handful of the outpouring of pre-state Zionist articles and books use it.
 For a phrase that is so widely ascribed to Zionist leaders, it is remarkably hard to find in the historical record".
-She proposes that: "Unless or until evidence comes to light of its wide use by Zionist publications and organizations, the assertion that 'a land without a people for a people without a land' was a 'widely-propagated Zionist slogan' should be retired".
+She proposes that: "Unless or until evidence comes to light of its wide use by Zionist publications and organizations, the assertion that 'a land without a people for a people without a land' was a 'widely propagated Zionist slogan' should be retired".

 Adam Garfinkle similarly doubts that the phrase was in widespread use among Zionists.
 After affirming that this was a phrase in use among Christians, he writes "If there were early Zionists who validated that phrase, however, they did not do so easily or for long."